Mary is a published author and has a degree in English Lit. She writes about anime films, like Hayao Miyazaki.

 Suddenly, Chihiro spots a number of miniature stone houses, half-hidden in the grass verges.
 When Mother says “they believe that spirits live in those houses,” she is doubtlessly referring to the practitioners of Shintoism.
 This practice underlies the belief in the connection between nature and humanity, that the human and natural worlds are imbued with a spiritual force that runs through and connects all of us.
 Shintoists place small shrines alongside places of natural wonder, like rivers, waterfalls and mountains, where they believe that these "natural" spirits live.

-Just after Chihiro spots the little shrines, a strange force takes over Father and he begins to drive the car so erratically that he makes a wrong turning, gets lost and is forced to stop when they come to a dead end.
+Just after Chihiro spots the little shrines, a strange force takes over her father, and he begins to drive the car so erratically that he makes a wrong turn, gets lost, and is forced to stop when they come to a dead end.
 He gets out of the car and, despite being young and ostensibly fit, his waistline oozes over his trouser band.
 Father begins to explore his surroundings.
 This is the first of several conflicts that Chihiro finds herself embroiled in.

 Father dismisses the façade of the building they are facing as “an abandoned theme park”, the result of the Japanese economy going bust.
 By now, Chihiro and her mother are alongside him.
 Mother happily explores the site with Father, but the sensitive, prepubescent Chihiro knows that something is wrong.
 She pleads with them to return to the safety of the motorcar, but her parents dismiss her fears.
 By now, Father is crossing a bed of stones.